marmelab/react-admin/docs/Permissions.md

 ## Access Control

-With Access Control, it's the `authProvider`'s responsibility to check if the user can access a specific resource or perform a specific action.
+With Access Control, the `authProvider`is responsible for checking if the user can access a specific resource or perform a particular action.
 This flexibility allows you to implement various authorization strategies, such as:

 - Role-Based Access Control (RBAC)
 - Attribute-Based Access Control (ABAC)